craig-br/workshops/exercises/ansible_security/2.2-threat/README.md

 >
 > In reality you might perform additional steps analyzing the machines behavior to exclude the possibility that it has been compromised.

-We have determined that the host is not performing an attack and finally confirmed that the firewall policy violation is a false positive, probably caused by a misconfiguration of the whitelist group for that application.
-So we can whitelist the IP in the firewall to let events come through.
+We have determined that the host is not performing an attack and finally confirmed that the firewall policy violation is a false positive, probably caused by a misconfiguration of the allowlist group for that application.
+So we can allowlist the IP in the firewall to let events come through.

 Log out of controller and log back in as user `opsfirewall`.
-Go to the **Templates** overview, and launch the job template **Whitelist attacker**.
+Go to the **Templates** overview, and launch the job template **Allowlist attacker**.
 A few moments later the traffic is allowed.

 Let's verify that QRadar properly shows the Snort log events.
 In the QRadar UI, click on the **Log Activity** menu at the top.
 You should see log entries from the **Snort rsyslog source** similar to the below.